gaurang-hub/rehash/README.md

 MAIL_PASSWORD = "password"

-Model is of size 1.3GB, hence it cannot be uploaded on github.
+pickled Model is of size 1.3GB, hence it cannot be uploaded on github.